aweiteka/docker/docs/sources/reference/api/image_signing_spec.md

 RPM-GPG-KEY-fedora-20-primary
 RPM-GPG-KEY-fedora-20-secondary
 ```

 **Pros**
 * Simple.
 Model currently used by some software vendors.

 **Cons**
 * Cannot leverage full GPG toolset.
-* Too simple?
+* Too simple

+#### Key Distribution Options
+Each method for distributing public keys has drawbacks.
+Options:

+* [DANE protocol](http://tools.ietf.org/html/draft-wouters-dane-openpgp-02) may be used to securely download keys.
+It is unclear what infrastructure is needed and how widely it has been adopted.
-A configuration file could be used to list trusted keyservers.
+* Signer specifies public keyserver where key may be downloaded.
+A docker configuration file contains list of trusted keyservers.
 If list matches signing party keyserver, use it to download public key.
+* Web of trust: GPG keys may be signed as trusted from one person to another.
+The usefullness of these signatures improves if the web of trust can be traced back to the validating party.
+See [discussion](http://www.linuxfoundation.org/news-media/blogs/browse/2014/02/pgp-web-trust-delegated-trust-and-keyservers).
+The GPG configuration file `~/.gnupg/gpg.conf` provides support for specifying the level of trust required.

 ### GPG Signing and Private Keys
 GPG signing requires a public/private keypair in the GPG keyring.
-* How does the docker daemon (running as root) access the private key?
+A keypair may be generated with `gpg --gen-key`.
+It is not clear how the docker daemon (running as root) accesses this private key during the build and signing process.

 ## Application Certification Model
 The Docker ecosystem enables opportunities for ISVs to distribute certified applications built on platform base layer(s).
 In this model each layer is signed by the author/maintainer.
 A certifying party then builds and signs a "metadata-only" layer that certifies the application.
 The metadata provides attestation that the application is certified by the party and references related policy information.